WarcraftPriests/sl-shadow-priest/soulbinds-prog/README.md

 # Soulbind Results

 Each Soulbind is simmed with all the possible DPS paths with the top 1 or 2 Conduits at rank 6 depending on the path chosen.
-Each actor is also simmed with Eternal Call to the Void legendary.

 Renown level is capped at 22.